This blog is the first post in a series called ‘Sharing Notes On What I Learned’ series. I am sharing notes on what I learned from being injured.

 4. Healing is a process.

-*Tip* To aide in healing, come up with a recovery plan that outlines a care routine.
+*Tip* To aid in healing, develop a recovery plan that outlines a care routine.

 5. Being injured is an opportunity to learn more about yourself; heart, mind, and body.